raikilon/dev-notes/aws/saa-c03/aws.md

 - **Dimensions**: Provide different perspectives on metrics by grouping datapoints (e.g., `instanceId`).
 - **Alarms**: Linked to specific metrics, triggering actions based on conditions; states are **OK** or **Alarm**.

+You can publish data with a specific resolution:

+- Standard: 60 seconds
+- High: 1 second

+For each resolution, CloudWatch applies a retention period:

+- < 60 seconds → 3 hours
+- 60 seconds → 15 days
+- 5 minutes → 63 days
+- ... and so on

+As data ages, high resolution becomes less important.

 ### CloudWatch Logs

 A public service that can be accessed from both VPC and on-premises environments.

-Stores, monitors, and provides access to logging data.
+Stores, monitors, and provides access (subscription) to logging data.
 It has extensive built-in integrations with many AWS services.

 ![alt text](images/claudwatch-logs-architecture.png)